Public app review - Social platform for fractional investing

 Fees $0 0.49%-0.89% 0.25% annual fee $1-$5 per month $3-$9 per month

-Promotion 2.5% APY up to $10K Free financial advice and spending tracker tools Retirement savings fund $75 when you set up direct deposit with Acorns and receive two direct deposits of at least $250 per deposit One month free management
+Promotion 2.5% APY up to $10K Free financial advice and spending tracker tools Waived investing management fees for up to one year $75 when you set up direct deposit with Acorns and receive two direct deposits of at least $250 per deposit One month free management

 Reinvestment option Yes No Yes Yes Yes